yanzhu22/CSDTA/README.md

+## About CSDTA
-# CSDTA: Drug-Target Binding Affinity Prediction In A Continuous Latent Space Using Variational Autoencoders
+Drug-Target Binding Affinity Prediction In A Continuous Latent Space Using Variational Autoencoders.

+The benchmark dataset can be found in `./data/`.
+Please see our paper for more details.

 ### Requirements:
   Python Version: 3.8.2